'Peak soil' threatens future global food security

 But higher prices alone won't encourage consumption patterns that provide a healthy balance for both people and soil.

-"Consumers make choices largely on price, farmers make decisions largely on profit," Crawford said, adding there was no clear incentive to encourage behavior that benefited health or the environment.
+"Consumers make choices largely on price, farmers make decisions largely on profit," Crawford said, adding there was no clear incentive to encourage behaviour that benefited health or the environment.